 Steven Spielberg’s style

 Steven Spielberg’s filmmaking often relies more on story than style.
 That being said, there are a few techniques that are Spielberg classics.
 These Spielberg techniques are why Jurassic Park looks better and is more immersive than its sequels.
+In this next video, let's break down the entirety of Spielberg's directing style — from the sounds, images, and how it all comes together in editing.

 We dissected one facet of Steven Spielberg’s style that is used throughout his body of work including Jurassic Park: his use of cinematography to establish a character's "point of thought" and his subversion of the Kuleshov Effect.